VinodAnandan/sonar-pitest/README.md

 Sonar Pitest Plugin
 ===================

+**Because of codehaus shutting down, release of new version 0.6 has been delayed.
+However you can already download the binaries of upcomming version 0.6, compatible with sonarqube 5.1 from the [maven snapshot repository](http://repository-sonarplugins.forge.cloudbees.com/snapshot/org/codehaus/sonar-plugins/sonar-pitest-plugin/0.6-SNAPSHOT/sonar-pitest-plugin-0.6-SNAPSHOT-sources.jar)**

 Description / Features
 ----------------------
 PIT is a mutation testing tool for java.
 You can check out the official pitest web site for more details on mutation testing and PIT.